abudrionis/icdcoder/README.md

 **(i)** `-train`
                         Filepath to csv file used for training.
-The file needs to follow the structure specified in the README section *How to get hold of/prepare datasets*.
+The file needs to follow the structure specified in the section *How to get hold of/prepare datasets*.

 Train (fine-tune) using all of your dataset by using the entering